 Prime Minister Mariano Rajoy, in power since Dec.
 21, is implementing tax increases and spending cuts as he battles a surge in borrowing costs.
 The extra yield on Spanish bonds rose to a euro-era high yesterday amid concern that losses from Spain’s banking industry risk overwhelming public finances and a possible exit of Greece from the euro may spur contagion.

 “The question is whether we have seen the bottom yet, and we probably haven’t,” Jose Luis Martinez, a strategist for Spain at Citigroup Inc in Madrid, said in a telephone interview.
 “There aren’t many arguments supporting a recovery.”

-The extra cost investors demand to hold Spanish bonds rather than German debt was 485 basis points, after rising to a euro-era record of 5.07 percentage points yesterday.
+The yield on Spain’s benchmark 10-year bond rose to 6.34 percent today, compared with less than 5 percent in early March.
+The extra cost investors demand to hold Spanish bonds rather than German debt was 487 basis points, after rising to a euro-era record of 5.07 percentage points yesterday.

 To contact the editor responsible for this story: Craig Stirling at email@example.com